olledejong/IONM-Analysis-Toolbox/SECURITY.md

 ## Supported Versions

-This application is constantly updated using an electron-builder.
+This application is constantly updated using electron-builder.
 Whenever
-a new version is deployed, old versions will force users to install the new
+a new version is deployed, old versions will force users to install the
-version.
+new version.
 This will be done by overwriting the previous version.

 ## Reporting a Vulnerability

-If you encounter or suspect any vulnerability, please contact me and I will
+If you encounter or suspect any vulnerability, please contact me.
+I will
 try to deploy a patch as soon as possible.

 olledejong@gmail.com